kyma-incubator/compass/docs/kyma-environment-broker/03-03-hyperscaler-account-pool.md

 The Secrets are stored in the Gardener Kubernetes cluster.
 They are available within a given Gardener project specified in the KEB and Runtime Provisioner configuration.
 This configuration uses a `kubeconfig` that gives KEB and the Runtime Provisioner access to the Gardener cluster, which, in turn, enables access to those Secrets.

 When a new cluster is provisioned, the KEB queries for a Secret based on the **tenant-name** and **hyperscaler-type** labels.
 If a Secret is found, the KEB uses the credentials stored in this Secret.
-If a matching Secret is not found, the KEB queries again for an unassigned Secret and adds the **tenant-name** label to claim the account and use the credentials for provisioning.
+If a matching Secret is not found, the KEB queries again for an unassigned Secret for a given hyperscaler and adds the **tenant-name** label to claim the account and use the credentials for provisioning.

 One tenant can use only one account per given hyperscaler type.